 Our Children feel valued and associate positive feelings with school and learning; benefit socially from interacting with new adults in a familiar setting; form a unique connection with parents because of the meaningful, first educational experience they share.

-Our Program benefits as extra adult help supports teachers in planning and executing educational objectives more efficiently; is enriched by the expertise of family members who share their jobs or interests with us in “special visits;” thrives due to the dedication, the input and the hard work of the ANS Parent Board of Directors and the other jobs undertaken by parent volunteers in the school.
+Our Program benefits as extra adult help supports teachers in planning and executing educational objectives more efficiently; is enriched by the expertise of family members who share their jobs or interests with us in “special visits;” thrives due to the dedication, the input and the hard work of the ANS Parent Board of Trustees and the other jobs undertaken by parent volunteers in the school.